Frank Oliver (politician)

-Francis Oliver (born Francis Robert Oliver Bowsfield; September 1, 1853 – March 31, 1933) was a Canadian federal minister, politician, and journalist/publisher from the Northwest Territories and later Alberta.
+Francis Oliver (born Francis Robert Oliver Bowsfield; September 1, 1853 – March 31, 1933) was a Canadian federal minister, politician, and journalist/newspaper publisher in the Northwest Territories and later Alberta.
 In 2021, following a story published in the Toronto Daily Tribune, discussion arose about Oliver's responsibility for discriminatory policies that targeted First Nations' land rights and Black immigration during his tenure as Minister of the Interior.

 Early life

 Oliver was born Francis Bowsfield in Peel County, Canada West, just west of Toronto.
 He was the son of Allan Bowsfield and Hannah (Anna) Lundy.
 A disagreement in the family made him drop the name Bowsfield and adopt the name of his grandmother, Nancy Oliver Lundy.